bdsmgeek/.com/shibari/README.md

 I will see to my bottom's needs before my own.

 I personally benefit from:
-* Cuddles/Physical Closeness (Myt specific ritual is to put my head in my partners lap and hold them close while receiving
+* Cuddles/Physical Closeness (My ritual is to put my head in my partners lap and hold them close)
 * Physical reassurances (kisses, hugs, pets, touches)
 * Verbal Assurances ("You did good", "that was fun", "I had a good time"
 * Debrief (What went right, what went wrong, what to do next time)